 A towering Swedish center who carved out a decade-long NHL career through sheer determination, overcoming a significant eye injury to become a reliable two-way presence.

-Carl Söderberg's path to the NHL was anything but straightforward.
-Drafted by St. Louis in 2004, his development was stalled by a severe eye injury in 2006, suffered when he was struck by a puck during practice in Sweden.
-Doctors doubted he would play again, but Söderberg persevered, wearing a visor for protection and retraining his depth perception.
-He finally made his North American debut in 2013 with the Boston Bruins at age 27, older than most rookies.
+Carl Söderberg made his NHL debut with the Boston Bruins in 2013 at age 27, older than most rookies, after overcoming a severe eye injury suffered in 2006 when a puck struck him during practice in Sweden.
+Doctors doubted he would play again, but Söderberg persevered, wearing a visor and retraining his depth perception.
+Drafted by St. Louis in 2004, his development stalled.
 His game was not flashy but effective: a big-bodied forward with soft hands, strong defensive instincts, and a knack for the shootout.
 He became a steady middle-six contributor for Boston, Colorado, Arizona, and Chicago, valued for his hockey sense and penalty-killing.
-His career stands as a testament to resilience, proving that a player can reach the highest level on intelligence and willpower.

 1981–1996